 Sugary Minty Lip Scrub

-- 1 teaspoon of caster sugar
+• 1 tsp caster sugar (£0.01)

-Mix these ingredients together and rub onto the lips, massaging for a few minutes.
+1) Mix these ingredients together and rub onto the lips, massaging for a few minutes.

 Almond and Orange Body Scrub

-- Peel of one orange
+• Peel of 1 orange (£0.30)

-Mix all of the ingredients together in a blender.
-Apply to the body and massage gently into the skin.
-Rinse with warm water.
+2) Apply to the body and massage gently into the skin.

-Note: Avoid this scrub if you suffer from body acne.
+Warning: Avoid this scrub if you suffer from body acne.

 Strawberry and Honey Face Mask

-Massage into a clean and wet face, rubbing in a circular motion.
+2) Massage into a clean and wet face, rubbing in a circular motion.